opengsn/gsn/README.md

 ## How it works?

-For a full techincal description, see our [EIP draft](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1613.md)
+For a full technical description, see our [EIP draft](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1613.md)

 The client has an account (address and private key) just like any other ethereum account - except that it never has to have any money in it.